the-suraj-as/RFM-Analysis-Customer-Segmentation-Online-Sales-SQL-Power-BI-Excel/README.md

 - [Dashboard Preview](#Dashboard-Preview)

 ## Project Overview
-The RFM Segmentation Dashboard is a data-driven solution designed to classify customers based on their Recency, Frequency, and Monetary purchase behavior.
+This is a RFM Segmentation Dashboard, which helps to take data-driven solutions for customers based on their Recency, Frequency, and Monetary purchase behavior.
 By uncovering patterns in customer activity and value, the dashboard enables businesses to understand loyalty, engagement levels, and revenue contribution.
-Identified key segments such as Champions, Loyal, and At-Risk customers, with tailored marketing actions suggested for each, enabling strategic decision-making in retention and reactivation. <br> <br>
+In this dashboard customers are categorized into key segments such as Champions, Loyal, At-Risk customers etc.,  with tailored marketing actions suggested for each, enabling strategic decision-making in retention and reactivation. <br> <br>

 ## Data Set
 **Online sales transactional data.**